Business

 • YouTube performer

-4. Assist Behind the Scenes
+4. Assist behind the scenes

 You didn’t think we’d really leave the introverts out, did you?
 Big events like weddings, retirement parties, and business retreats only seem seamless.
 They’re the result of a lot of people doing their jobs—and one of those jobs could be yours.